micah686/VnManager/Notes.md

 - [ ] Be able to sort visual novels, and name categories, also being able to create sub categories would be nice.
 Example: sort by translated, or untranslated.
 Then further sort by producer/genre

 ### Cleanup notes:
-NullImageConverter not used
+-NullImageConverter not used
-BindableRichTextBox still exists
+-BindableRichTextBox still exists
+-VnMainMODEL has some possible null referenceexceptions -Come back to EfEntity
+-possibly add a template for the statusbar
+-unload other views?
-VnMainMODEL has some possible null referenceexceptions Come back to EfEntity possibly add a template for the statusbar unload other views? move as many images to svg/xaml, like in StatusBarViewModel possibly work on cleaning up VnLinks on Binding deal with multiple child processes
+-move as many images to svg/xaml, like in StatusBarViewModel -possibly work on cleaning up VnLinks on Binding
+-deal with multiple child processes